hanling3/recipe-book/documents/discovery-and-planning.md

 - User 2: The user was a female graduate student currently living in Collegetown.
 We learned that she prioritizes convenience and frequently uses meal delivery services such as HelloFresh and SunBasket.
 She is not confident in her cooking skills and is trying to best to teach herself.
 She cooks in order to eat healthier and to save money.

 - User 3: The user was a male graduate student currently living in Collegetown Terrace.
 He has several dietary restrictions, including nuts and various fruits.
 We learned that he is relatively confident in his cooking skills, and cooks on a daily basis, doesn't really have a budget when cooking, and oftentimes finds himself looking up recipes for dishes his mom used to prepare for him, in order to double check details such as sauce ratios.
 He cooks because he enjoys having control over his diet.

+- User 4: The user was a female graduate student currently living in North side of campus.
+We learned that she is very confident at his cooking and she cooks everyday.
+She does not have a budget for grocery.
+She eats 2 meals a day, and it usually takes her 5 minuts to decide the recipe and 30-40 minutes to prepare a meal.
+Most of the time she creates her own recipes, and sometimes she will search recipes on YouTube or Xiaohongshu.
+She cooks because she wants to eat Asian food and cooking is much cheaper than dining out.

+- User 5: The user was a female graduate student currently libing in Collegetown Terrace.
+We learned that she started cooking since middle school, and she cooks almost everyday.
+She is very condifent about cooking.
+It takes her 20-30 minuts to prepare a meal, and she searches recipes on Xiachufang.
+She does not have a budget on grocery and dining out.
+She likes to cook because she can decide what to eat.

 ## Affinity Diagramming